shabbyrobe/tempe/README.rst

 The resulting string will be appended to the output.

-Assuming the following things are registerd with the renderer:
+Assuming the following things are registered with the renderer:

 - a block handler ``double`` which returns the key exactly as passed and then invokes the renderer with the contents twice,
-- a value handler ``echo`` which returns the key exactly as passed,
 - a filter ``x`` which appends the string ``x`` to its input

 The following example demonstrates block tags: